Tree-based Learning for High-Fidelity Prediction of Chaos: Method

-The number of features to use in final training, $p$, is prescribed by comparing the Gini feature importances, $FI$, from ETR \#1 in Fig. \ref{fig:training} to a natural null rate, $FI_0=\frac{1}{kD}$, where $k$ is the time delay overmbedding dimension and $D$ is the dimension of the data.
-Fig. \ref{fig:FIs} displays the measured $FI$ for Lorenz System training data where $dt=0.01$.
-Observe, like Fig. \ref{fig:ami}, the sharp drop-off of $FI$ as the time delay increases.
-While this indicates a similar phenomena, instead of being interpreted as a drop in the amount of mutual information between a delayed state and the current state it instead may be interpreted by ETR \#1 finding the delayed state to have an insignificant ability to make predictions of the current state.
-While delay states with the respective feature importance under $FI_0$ may still be considered useful for prediction, their removal provides two major advantages: reducing time and space complexity of TreeDOX training, and improving the generalizability of the model.
+The number of features to use in final training, $p$, is prescribed by comparing the Gini feature importances, $FI$, from ETR \#1 in the main manuscript to a null rate, $FI_0$.
+As described in the main manuscript, since ensemble tree methods contain an array of feature importances for each respective tree, we compute a t-test on the realizations of each feature's importance across all trees.
+To start, the null hypothesis is $H_0:~\mu \leq 0$, and the alternative hypothesis is $H_1:~\mu>0$, where $\mu$ is the population mean of the feature importance.
+We set $FI_0$ as the minimum nominal feature importance whose observations pass the t-test with a significance threshold of 5\%, then take $p$ as the number of features whose feature importance is greater than or equal to $FI_0$.
+The reasoning here is that Gini importance typically has high variance; however, one should not discount features whose Gini importance has both a high mean and variance, which may cause the respective feature not to pass the t-test with high significance.
+Lastly, for scenarios where many time lags are considered or the given training data has a high dimension, the user may be unsatisfied if the t-test results in a majority of features making it through the reduction process, leading to high computational complexity when doing the final training and testing of ETR\#2.
+Therefore, we suggest that if the initial t-test selects $p>kD/2$ (meaning more than half the possible features remain after reduction), then one should repeat the t-test with $H_0:~\mu\leq\text{median}(\vec{FI})$ and $H_1:~\mu>\text{median}(\vec{FI})$.
+Supplementary Fig.~\ref{fig:FIs} displays the measured $\vec{FI}$ for Lorenz System training data where $dt=0.01$.
+Observe, like Supplementary Fig.~\ref{fig:ami}, the sharp drop-off of $\vec{FI}$ as the time delay increases.
+While this indicates similar phenomena, instead of being interpreted as a drop in the amount of mutual information between a delayed state and the current state, it may be interpreted by ETR \#1 as finding the delayed state to have an insignificant ability to make predictions of the current state.
+While delay states with the respective feature importance under $FI_0$ may still be considered useful for prediction, their removal provides two major advantages: reducing the time and space complexity of TreeDOX training and enhancing the model's generalizability.
 Due to the training speedup after feature reduction, one may reasonably increase the number of estimators in the ETR ensemble to further improve results with little reduction in training performance.